Basilides and Potamiana

-Basilides and Potamiaena were Christian martyrs now venerated as saints.
+Basilides and Potamiaena (also Potamiana) were Christian martyrs now venerated as saints.
 Both died in Alexandria during the persecutions under Septimius Severus.

 Potamiana

-Potamiana, (or Potamiaena)(d. ca. 205 AD), is venerated as a Christian saint and martyr.
+Potamiana (died c.
+205 AD), is venerated as a Christian saint and martyr.
 According to her legend, she, along with her mother Marcella, were arrested in Alexandria, Egypt, and Potamiaena was threatened with being handed over to gladiators to be abused, if she refused to renounce her Christianity.
 The judge regarded her response as impious and ordered their immediate death by fire.
 Boiling pitch was subsequently dripped over her body.

 Basilides

 After Potamiana had been sentenced to death, Basilides, an officer of the court, led her to execution; on the way, he protected her against the insults of the mob.
 In return for his kindness Potamiana promised him not to forget him with her Lord when she reached her destination.

 Soon after Potamiana's death Basilides was asked by his fellow-soldiers to take a certain oath; on answering that he could not do it, as he was a Christian, at first they thought he was jesting, but seeing he was in earnest they denounced him and he was condemned to be beheaded.

 While waiting in jail for his sentence to be carried out some Christians (Origen being possibly one of them) visited Basilides and asked him how he happened to be converted; he answered that three days after her death, Potamiana had appeared to him by night and placed a crown on his head as a pledge that the Lord would soon receive him into his glory.
 Basilides was then baptized and the next day he was beheaded.